 - Office of Sponsored Programs/Contract Office – The Office of Sponsored Programs supports the PI and Department in reviewing budgets and subcontracting plans and authorizing submission to the sponsor.
 The Contract Office ensures that a sponsors terms and conditions comply with federal regulatory compliance requirements and University policies and procedures and flows down small business subcontracting plan requirements in lower tier Subcontracts, as applicable.

 b.
 Reflect separate percentage goals in terms of percentage of total dollars planned for each category of procurement for awards to (i) small business concerns, (ii) small disadvantaged business concerns and (iii) small women-owned business concerns.
 Procurement personnel will recommend sources of supply for this purpose.

 Administration of Small Business Plan:

-- (ii) business not so previously earmarked which can be purchased from known small disadvantaged business concerns is directed to such firms.
+b.
+Procurement reviews each request/requisition submitted under the contract to ensure that (i) business previously earmarked for small disadvantaged business concerns is directed to such firms, (ii) business not so previously earmarked which can be purchased from known small disadvantaged business concerns is directed to such firms;

-- For all requests/requisitions submitted to the Purchasing Department for processing under a contract with a subcontracting plan, the Administrator should identify a Subcontracting Plan to enable review by Procurement for consideration for award to a small disadvantaged business concern.
+c.
+For all requests/requisitions submitted to Procurement for processing under a contract with a subcontracting plan, the Administrator should identify a Subcontracting Plan to enable review by Procurement for consideration for award to a small disadvantaged business concern.